Can Dogs Get Poison Ivy? Understanding Risks and Keeping Your Pup Safe!

 Safe Outdoor Practices

-When we take our dogs for a walk, especially in forests or wetlands, it’s crucial to stay alert.
-Knowing how to identify poison ivy and other poisonous plants can save us a lot of trouble.
+Whenever we take our dogs for a walk, especially in the woods or wetlands, it pays to stay alert.
+If you know what poison ivy looks like, you’ll dodge a lot of headaches.

 Educating Pet Parents